benfwalla/Python-For-Beginners/README.md

 Hello, novice Pytohnistas!
 I created this repository for absolute beginners of Python 3 for my club, Code@IU.
 Learning to code can be a very overwhelming process because you might not know where to begin.
-If you feel like you are at thar state, then this repository is for you.
+If you feel like you are at that state, then this repository is for you.
 The following topics will be
 covered:
 * [1. print( ) and basic data types](https://github.com/benfwalla/Python-For-Beginners/blob/master/1_basic_data_types.py)
 * [2.
 Variables](https://github.com/benfwalla/Python-For-Beginners/blob/master/2_variables.py)